kentkrantz/autotouch-document/docs/js/index.md

     height: 300
 }

-//---------------------------------------------------
-// Capture specified area from the current screen screenshot(targetImagePath, region)
+// Capture specified area from the current screen at.screenshot(targetImagePath, region)

-//---------------------------------------------------
 // Prepare parameters
-const params = {
+const options = {
     targetImagePath: targetImagePath,
-    count: 3, // optional, default is 0, 0 means no limitation
+    count: 3, // OPTIONAL, default is 0, 0 means no limitation
-    threshold: 0.9, // optional, default is 0.9
+    threshold: 0.9, // OPTIONAL, default is 0.9
-    region: null, // optional, default is null, null means the whole screen
+    region: null, // OPTIONAL, default is null, null means the whole screen
-    debug: true, // optional, default is false, true means turn on the debug mode which will produce an image showing the finding process
+    debug: true, // OPTIONAL, default is false, true means turn on the debug mode which will produce an image showing the finding process
-    method: 1, // optional, default is 1, 2 means a more intelligent method
+    method: 1, // OPTIONAL, default is 1, 2 means a more intelligent method
 }

-//---------------------------------------------------
-// Call findImage on synchronous way which WILL block here till get the result const [result, error] = findImage(params) if (error) {
+//------------------------------------------------
+/**
+ * METHOD 1: keep doing findImage continually for specified times or specified long time or till a specified time
+ * at.findImage(params)
+ * @param {object} params - object of params
+ */
+at.findImage({
+    options, // OPTIONAL, options for text recoginition, same as function recognizeText().
+    duration: 10, // OPTIONAL, how long time you want it to keep finding?
+Three formats are supported: 1. `duration: 10` means repeat finding 10 times, the value must be a number, can't be a string; 2. `duration: '60s'` means keep finding for 60 seconds, the value must be seconds + a character 's'; 3. `duration: '2020-05-30 12:00:00'` means keep finding till 2020-05-30 12:00:00.
+Default is `duration: 10` means repeat 10 times, the value must be a string.
+    interval: 1000, // OPTIONAL, interval between loops in milliseconds, default is 1000 milliseconds.
+    exitIfFound: true, // OPTIONAL, if exit findImage if got a result successfully, default is true.
+    eachFindingCallback: () => { // OPTIONAL, will call this function after each finding loop. console.log(`------Did a time of findImage at ${new Date().toLocaleString()}-------`) },
+    foundCallback: result => { // OPTIONAL, will call this function while getting matched result, returns the rectangle coordinate matching the action you specified through `matchMethod`. console.log(`Got result of findImage:\n${JSON.stringify(result, null, '    ')}`) },
+    errorCallback: error => { // OPTIONAL, handle any error, will exit findImage if got error, if no errorCallback provide, it will alert while getting error. alert(error)
+    },
+    completedCallback: () => { // OPTIONAL, callback when all finding completed
+        console.log('findImage compeleted!')
+    },
+    block: false, // OPTIONAL, you want to run findImage asynchronously or synchronously, block=true means it will run synchronously and block here till completed, default is false, doesn't block here.
+})

+//------------------------------------------------
+/**
+ * METHOD 2: do findImage a single time synchronously
+ * at.findImage(options)
+ * @param {object} options - find image options
+ * @returns {array} - array of [result, error]
+ */
+const [result, error] = at.findImage(options)
+if (error) {
-    alert('Failed to find image, error: %s', error)
+    alert('Failed to findImage, error: %s', error)
 } else {
-    alert('Got result by findImage', result)
+    console.log('Got result by findImage synchronously', result);
 }
-// You can also ignore the error checking like this const [result] = findColors(params)

-//---------------------------------------------------
-// Call findImage on asynchronous way which WILL NOT block here findImageAsync(params, (result, error) => {
+//------------------------------------------------
+/**
+ * METHOD 3: do findImage a single time asynchronously
+ * at.findImage(options, callback)
+ * @param {object} options - find image options
+ * @param {function} callback - callback function for handling the result or error */ at.findImage(options, (result, error) => {
     if (error) {
-        alert('Failed to find image, error: %s', error) return
+        alert('Failed to findImage, error: %s', error)
+        return
     }
-    alert('Got result of findImageAsync', result, error) })

-console.log('Arrive here before findImageAsync returns result')

-//---------------------------------------------------
-// You can also define the callback separately function callback(result, error) {
-    if (error) {
-        alert('Failed to find image, error: %s', error) return
-    }
-    alert('Got result of findImageAsync', result, error) }

-findImageAsync(params, callback)
+    console.log('Got result by findImage asynchronously', result);
+})

+//------------------------------------------------
 ```

 ------